galaridor/dotnet8-webapi-auth/README.md

 # ASP.NET Core Web API with Dapper, PostgreSQL, JWT Authentication, and Docker Support

 This project demonstrates how to create an ASP.NET Core 8 Web API for user registration and login using JWT (JSON Web Tokens) for authentication.
-It uses **Dapper** for database interaction, **PostgreSQL** as the database, and **Docker** for containerization.
+It uses **Dapper** for database interaction, **PostgreSQL** as the database and **Docker** for containerization.
 Swagger is also integrated for easy API testing.

 ## Features
 - **JWT Authentication**: Secure user authentication with JWT tokens.
 - **User Registration and Login**: Users can register and log in to receive JWT tokens.
+- **HttpOnly Cookies**: JWT tokens are stored in secure HttpOnly cookies for better security.
 - **Dapper**: Lightweight ORM for database access with PostgreSQL.
 - **PostgreSQL**: Database management system.
 - **Swagger**: API documentation and testing interface.